AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

 ![unet accuracy](unet_acc.png)

-From the accuracy curves, we find that both training set and validation set have increasing accuracy, which mean our model does not overfit.
+From the accuracy curves, we find that both training set and validation set have increasing accuracy, which means our model does not overfit.

 ## Nested UNet

-Meanwhile, we analyzed the loss and accuracy of Nested UNet model on both training and validation set.
+Meanwhile, we analyze the loss and accuracy of Nested UNet model on both training and validation set.

 ![nested loss](nested_loss.png)

 We find that Nested UNet has a faster convergency speed than UNet.
 It uses only about 60 epochs.
-But to our superrise, we find that Neseted UNet comes to be overfitting after about only 20 epochs because the validation loss does not decrease anymore.
+But to our surprise, we find that Neseted UNet overfit after about only 20 epochs because the validation loss does not decrease anymore.

 ![nested accuracy](nested_acc.png)